-Warren Ruggiero begins his third season as Wake Forest’s offensive coordinator and quarterbacks coach after previously serving in the same role under head coach Dave Clawson at Bowling Green.
+Warren Ruggiero begins his fifth season as Wake Forest's offensive coordinator and quarterbacks coach after previously serving in the same role under head coach Dave Clawson at Bowling Green.

 Under Ruggiero's direction, the Wake Forest offense was the most improved in the nation in 2015, gaining 117 yards more total offense per game over 2014.